Part 2: The Case Against Women in Church Leadership-Exclusion Based Upon Created Order (Read Part 1 here.)

-It is hard to avoid the conclusion that Paul is claiming that all women must be more gullible than all men and are therefore unworthy of teaching or leading the church.
+It is hard to avoid the conclusion that–whether by Creation or the Fall–women are more gullible than men and therefore unworthy of teaching or leading the church.

 By Esther Junia

-It is hard to avoid the conclusion that Paul is claiming that all women must be more gullible than all men and are therefore unworthy of teaching or leading the church.
-Taken in isolation these passages make it appear as if the last word in Biblical authority is that no woman should ever serve in church leadership and teaching.
+It is hard to avoid the conclusion that Paul is claiming that all women are created more gullible than all men and are therefore unworthy of teaching or leading the church.
+Taken in isolation these passages make it appear as if the last word in Biblical authority is that no woman should ever serve in church leadership and/or teaching.
 That’s the position I learned growing up, and since I wanted to be a good Bible believing Christian (and still do), I never questioned it.
-At least now until I began to see holes in what appears to be such an iron clad argument.
+At least not until I began to see holes in what appears to be such an iron clad argument.

 Problems with the Case Against Women in Leadership

 First, it is actually rather hard to argue that Paul’s statement “it is disgraceful for a woman to speak in church” actually refers to ministry leadership.
 If it does, then it directly contradicts what he just said several chapters earlier where he actually encourages women to speak in church by prophesying and praying (1 Corinthians 11:5).
 Having learned more of how the early church functioned—men sitting on one side of the church and men on the other—it seems more likely that Paul is simply prohibiting women from talking among themselves and yelling across the aisle to their husbands.
 And it certainly fits Paul’s general concern in his letter to the Corinthians to maintain order in worship (1 Corinthians 14:4).

 Second, if Paul is trying to make a universal principle in his statement, “I do not permit a woman to teach or to have authority over a man; she must be silent,” then he seems oddly out of step with the general pattern of Scripture.
 Not only would he be contradicting Paul’s own instructions for women prophesying in church, he would be completely setting aside the examples of women leaders throughout the Bible.